Puthuppadi: Transportation

 Although the rugged cliffs and rocks succumbed to the will of the ancestors for their livelihood, the transportable roads and vehicular facilities at that time were simply a mirage.
 However, recognizing the strength of team spirit and the important role that roads play in the development of the country, they had built many local roads by the time the panchayat was formed.
 This was followed by the construction of more roads.
 The Kozhikode-Mysore-Kollegal National Highway, NH 766, which passes through the center of the panchayat, plays a vital role in the road map of Kerala.
 Thus, the Panchayat has a well-developed network of roads that connects the Panchayat with other places in the district as well as in the state.
 Buses, both Government-owned (KSRTC) and private-owned, offer services to various destinations.

 The nearest railway station is Kozhikode Railway Station (CLT) which is at a distance of 40 kilometers.
 The nearest airport is Calicut International Airport, which is at a distance of 53 kilometers.

 Ecology

 Puthuppadi Panchayath, which is in the third position in Koduvally Block Panchayat in terms of area, is fully covered by the hilly landscape.
 The landscape of the panchayath includes hundreds of small and large hills, numerous streams and rivers originating from the Western Ghats and paddy fields.
 Red soil is the main soil type.
 Black sandstone, Sandstone and Gravel are also found.
 The fertile soil is suitable for the cultivation of coconut, paddy, spices and rubber.
 The climate in the panchayat is generally favorable.
 The heat is very low and it also gets more rain in the middle of the year.

 Demographics

-As of 2020, Puthuppadi has a population of 42083 with a population density of 649.93.
+As of 2020, Puthuppadi has a population of 42,083 with a population density of 649.93.

-Tourism

-Puthuppadi is one of the beautiful villages in the State of Kerala.
-Aduthuvachakallu hills,VANAPARVAM in Kakkavayal, Eco Tourism project in Kakkad are the major tourist destinations of Puthuppady.
-Pookodu Lake and Thusharagiri water falls are lies nearby panchayats.